Possible May 9 Resumption Of Bundesliga Behind Closed Doors - UrduPoint

 Possible May 9 Resumption Of Bundesliga Behind Closed Doors

-Markus Soeder, state premier of Bavaria, said it remains "completely unimaginable to have spectators" in the stadiums given the need for social distancing to slow the virus spread.
+Markus Soeder, state premier of Bavaria which hosts champions Bayern Munich, said it remains "completely unimaginable to have spectators" in the stadiums given the need for social distancing to slow the virus spread.

 But "we could perhaps from May 9 play such a round of 'ghost games'," Soeder told Bild, using the German term "Geisterspiele" for matches played in empty stadiums.